Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 and for enhanced detection.

-Some users deploy client monitoring artifacts frequently while others see it as a duplication of existing EDR tools.
+Some users deploy client monitoring artifacts frequently while others see it as an alternative to EDR tools, when these are available.
 The primary use case breakdown was:

 1. Detection (e.g. alert when an anomalous event occurs) 27% of users.
 2. Collection of client events (e.g. forward process event logs to an